pacifics/PassDao/README.md

 # About Security

 - It is necessary to be included in the mailing list in order to participate in the first funding.
-It will help communicating with shareholders, avoid the possibility to fund using "hundreds" addresses and allow to check that address are not related to a contract.
+It will help communicating with shareholders, avoid the possibility to fund using "hundreds" addresses and allow to check that addresses are not related to a contract.

 - We limit the amount to send to the funding smart contract and if fueled we limit the amount to fund to the Dao for each partner.